-Jet lag is a temporary disorder among air travelers who rapidly travel across 3 or more time zones.
-Jet lag results from the slow adjustment of the body clock to the destination time, so that daily rhythms and the internal drive for sleep and wakefulness are out of synchronization with the new environment.
+Jet lag is a temporary sleep disorder among air travelers who rapidly travel across ≥3 time zones.
+Jet lag occurs as a result of the slow adjustment of the body clock to the destination time.
+Consequently, the daily rhythms and the internal drive for sleep and wakefulness are out of synchronization with the new environment.

 The intrinsic body clock resides in the suprachiasmatic nuclei at the base of the hypothalamus, which contains melatonin receptors.
 Melatonin is manufactured in the pineal gland from tryptophan, and its synthesis and release are stimulated by darkness and suppressed by light; consequently, the secretion of melatonin is responsible for setting our sleep-wake cycle.
 The body clock is adjusted to the solar day by rhythmic cues in the environment, mainly the light–dark cycle, and the rhythmic secretion of melatonin.
 Exercise is also believed to exert an effect on the body clock, although with a somewhat weaker effect than other cues.

 Eastward travel is associated with difficulty falling asleep at the destination bedtime and difficulty arising in the morning.
 Westward travel is associated with early evening sleepiness and predawn awakening at the travel destination.
 Travelers flying within the same time zone typically experience the fewest problems, such as nonspecific travel fatigue.
 Crossing more time zones or traveling eastward generally increases the time required for adaptation.
 After eastward flights, jet lag lasts for the number of days roughly equal to two-thirds the number of time zones crossed; after westward flights, the number of days is roughly half the number of time zones.